bugthing/bugthing.github.com/_posts/2018-04-17-arch-on-usb.markdown

     $ reboot

 Now you can boot into a very basic Arch Linux, you can build it exactly how you want it.

-You might want to start by setting up your own user (here we create user *pleb*):

-    $ useradd -m -g users -G network,power,docker,storage,audio,wheel -s bash pleb
-    $ passwd pleb

-Logout and back in your new user:

-    $ exit
-    username: pleb
-    password: computer1

 You can build any system you prefer, server, embedded, desktop, anything.
-Here are some packages you might want to create a desktop machine for development making use of a very lightweight desktop (i3):
+Here are some packages you might want in order to create a desktop machine for development making use of a very lightweight desktop (i3):

     $ sudo pacman -S              \